 How To Be Safe During The Flu Season

 We do not have so much choice.
 I and you and the rest of the people who are working in the office have to be around each other.
 Just like millions of people have to go to an office and spend all day with co-workers who can potentially be sick.
-Yes, you want to avoid that person coughing or sneezing on you, but there are some things in that office you need to avoid before you even get to your desk.
+Yes, you want to avoid that person coughing or sneezing on you, but there are some things in that office cleaning in Sydney you need to avoid before you even get to your desk.

-With the flu spreading across the country, so many of us worried about catching the virus at work.
+With the flu spreading across the country, so many of us are worried about catching the virus at work.
 We talked to a Family Medicine Doctor to point out the work danger zones and how to not get sick.

 The flu can live up to twenty-four hours on the door.
 One university study finds that when one person is sick, more than half the surfaces and other employees in that office could be exposed to the virus after about four hours.

 Once you get inside, be careful with that elevator.
 You can see the entire building start getting sick if one person comes in and touches one of the elevator buttons.
 The buttons are nastier than toilet seats.
-You need to wash your hands every time you get off from the elevator.
+You need to wash your hands every time you get off the elevator.

 It is hard to look at co-workers and tell who is coming down with the flu.
 Be sure to clean your desk area with anti-bacterial wipes no matter what—the flu and cold look alike in terms of symptoms.